 Uh-oh!
 One belief says that if you cross your legs at the gambling table, that simple action will cancel out any good luck that might have otherwise come your way.
 So… maybe don’t do it?

-On the other hand, just like in any other aspect of your everyday life, crossing fingers while playing at land-based or in online casinos should help you score that win.
+On the other hand, just like in any other aspect of your everyday life, crossing fingers while playing at land-based or in online casinos should help you score that win, no matter what types of casino games you choose to play.
 At least, superstitious gamblers will tell you so.

 The Main Casino Entrance Stigma